wbamberg/idl-reference/docs/nsIWindowsRegKey.md

 This method returns the type of the value with the given name.
 The return
 value is one of the "TYPE_" constants defined above.

-@param name
-       The name of the value to query.

 #### Parameters ####